-2. The computer does not recognize the DWA-182 Wireless Adapter.
+2. The computer does not recognize the DWA-160 Wireless Adapter.

-- Make sure that the DWA-182 Wireless Adapter is properly seated in the computer's USB port. - Try a different USB port. - If Windows® does not detect the hardware upon insertion of the adapter, make sure to completely remove drivers that were previously loaded and reinstall the drivers/software.
+Make sure that the DWA-160 Wireless Adapter is properly seated in the computer's USB port.
+If Windows® does not detect the hardware upon insertion of the adapter, make sure to completely remove drivers that were previously loaded.

-3. The computer with the DWA-182 installed is unable to connect to the wireless network and/or the Internet.
+3. The computer with the DWA-160 installed is unable to connect to the wireless network and/or the Internet.

 - Check that the LED indicators for the broadband modem are indicating normal activity.
 If not, there may be a problem with the broadband connection. - Check that the LED indicators on the wireless router are functioning properly.
-If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network. - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
+If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
 By default, the SSID factory setting for D-Link products is blank.
 (Double-click on the WLAN icon in the taskbar.
 The Link Info screen will display the SSID setting.)